francisphn/Augment/README.md

 These AR capabilities have been implemented using Google ARCore.
 I’m personally very enthused by VR/AR which is why I have chosen to implement this.
 Also, Augment allows you to create your own animal too, but with limited time I have decided not to support uploading a custom 3D model.

+## Photos

+See folder `photos` for what the app looks like.

+## Running the app

+1. Make sure you have the tooling needed to develop and run Android apps, including Android Studio, a virtual device with API 33 or higher and Gradle.

+2. To run the app, clone the repository and open in Android Studio.

 ## Development process

 ### Feasibility study